 No, there are some algorithms that are better than others and it is decided on mostly the two parameters-

-- Correctness of Algorithm – We want algorithms that gives a correct answer always and in some scenarios where finding a correct answer takes a lot of time and resources we build our algorithms so as to give the best possible answer because that is best in such scenarios.
+- The correctness of Algorithm – We want algorithms that give a correct answer always and in some scenarios where finding a correct answer takes a lot of time and resources we build our algorithms so as to give the best possible answer because that is best in such scenarios.

 - Efficiency of Algorithm (i.e. the time it takes, complexity, space requirement, universal application etc.)

 Now to measure the efficiency of an algorithm we can definitely analyse and calculate the time taken by any algorithm to find the result and we can also compute the resources it has used but by this technique we will get the data only for the particular implementation, in a certain programming language, for a particular system (i.e. RAM size, Operating system, processor and other units) and for that particular input and we cannot analyse the behaviour of the algorithm when the input size changes.

 For such conditions we use the Asymptotic Analysis that gives us the behavior of the algorithm and the respective change in time with the change in input size (as it calculates the time as a function input size) and did not consider other factors like programming language and hardware used.